Utah tech CEO reported missing in San Francisco Bay Area

 SAN JOSE, Calif.
 (AP) — The CEO of a Utah-based tech company has been reported missing during a business trip to the San Francisco Bay Area.

-Family members say Erin Valenti, head of Tinker Ventures, was last seen in Palo Alto Monday.
+Family members say Erin Valenti, head of Tinker Ventures, was last seen in Palo Alto on Monday.

-KRON-TV reported Friday that San Jose police are calling it a voluntary missing person case.
+KRON-TV reported Friday that San Jose police are calling it a voluntary missing person case, meaning they think she left on purpose.

-Valenti's family disagrees and says the CEO seemed to be distraught on the night she went missing.
+Valenti's family disagrees and says the CEO seemed to be distraught on the night she disappeared.

-Valenti is described as 5-foot-4 with blonde hair.
-She was last seen wearing a white t-shirt and jeans.
+Valenti is described as 5-foot-4 with blond hair.
+She was last seen wearing a white T-shirt and jeans.

 Tinker Ventures is an app developer based in Salt Lake City.